PriyatamNayak/SentimentAnalysisMLAPI/README.md

 # SentimentAnalysisMLAPI
-Django API to hold and store ML models trained for the purpose of Political Sentiment Analysis
+Django API to train, test and store predictions / artifacts of ML models trained for the purpose of Political Sentiment Analysis.